vsoza/rhododendron-genome/README.md

 # rhododendron-genome
-Scripts used for assembly, annotation, and comparative genomics of Rhododendron williamsianum, and linkage map data.
+Scripts used for assembly, annotation, and comparative genomics of Rhododendron williamsianum, plus linkage map data.